tienbg-zigexn/l-d-security-note/reading_book.md

 (I just notice that the author is using a lot of empty words.
 We can remove a bunch of paragraphs without losing any meaning.)

+## Threat actors

+Script kiddie: Someone who does not fully understand the technical details of cybersecurity to perform or develop a threat on their own.
+They are not harmless, by following instructions, tutorials from malicious real hackers, they can do equal harm or even worse.

+Cyber terrorist: They target societies, they have ideological goals.

+Hacktivist: (Reminds me of the 'V for Vendetta' movie.)

+Insider: (Intel chipset has hardware-based back-doors, from Intel.)

+State-sponsored: (Oh, China) The author is using fancy words again to describe the basic concept that has existed through the whole history, **spy**.
+I am
+laughing: reconnaissance, intelligence gathering.

+Organized crime: Crime organizations are groups of expert people or have specialized skill set, like a lawyer.
+With this level of efforts and resources, their goals are big.

+Black hat: Malicious goals.

+White hat: Help people.

+Gray hat: (Mr. Robot)